a-edwaar/JWT/README.md

 This is a template repo to implement JWT authentication using Go and React

 ## Logic
 To further understand the flow of authentication I'm using check out this [doc](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).
+I'm using basic REST instead of GraphQL.

 ## Server